Design

 The above rights combined with the power to prosecute a company or competitor who misuses your work means you can retain control of your investment.
 It allows you the freedom to develop your work with the confidence that you will be fairly credited for it.

-A patent can protect your invention by giving you the right to take legal action against any company who uses, makes, sells or imports it over a period of time.
+A patent can protect your invention by giving you the right to take legal action against any company that uses, makes, sells or imports it over a period of time.
 In order for your invention to be granted a patent, it must meet the following criteria:

 It confirms the eligibility of your product